tIsGoud/makeSnapshot/readme.md

 ## Running the app

-THe application interacts with vRA by calling the vRA APIs.
-The first API calls are merely initialization, once the request is send to create the snapshot vRA processes the request.
+The application interacts with vRA by calling the vRA APIs.
+The first API calls are merely initialization, once the "create snapshot" request is send, vRA processes the request.
 The request is send from from vRA to vRO to vCenter etc. The processing time is depending on the load of the system but usually takes about half-a-minute.

 The status of the request is checked every 10 seconds until the status is 'succesfull' or 'failed'.